scout-app/scout-app/documentation/translate-scout.md

 ## Translating Scout-App 2

-Below are 3 different ways of contributing, pick whichever is easiest for you.
+Below are **3 different ways** of contributing, pick whichever is easiest for you.

-### Detailed Google Sheets Instructions
+### Way 1: Detailed Google Sheets Instructions

 1. Log into your Google Account and go to this URL:
   * https://docs.google.com/spreadsheets/d/16FtHGThz0-CBz_rf_9QO4zOV7oNmNk2BlwmtvKuzAhs/edit?usp=sharing